ilaflott/epmt/INSTALL.md

 ### Error: `version GLIBC_x.xx not found`

-The collector library may not have been built for the current environement or the release OS version does not match the current environment.
+The collector library may not have been built for the current environment or the release OS version does not match the current environment.

 ## Appendix